As Much as Humanity Can Hope for in the Long Term

 Connor sees developer liability as one of the most useful and established forms of common law that could be effective for addressing AI risks.
 This can be in the form of treating AI risks as an externalities problem, where the companies developing the technology are held liable for potential harms, similar to how polluting companies can be sued for environmental damage.

-The core idea is using established legal and regulatory frameworks to incentivize AI developers to prioritize safety and alignment with human interests.
+The core idea is to use established legal and regulatory frameworks to incentivize AI developers to prioritize safety and alignment with human interests.

 The key is to make AGI risk a common knowledge issue – Connor emphasizes the importance of making AGI risk a topic that is publicly discussed and understood, not just something known by a few experts.